VenomousKnight/VenomousKnight/README.md

 ## Hi there 👋
+- 🔭 I’m currently working on Java development.
+- 🌱 I’m currently learning all I can.
+- 👯  Looking to collaborate with other developers and creators.
+- 🤔 I’m looking for help with getting hired as a java developer.

 <!--
 **VenomousKnight/VenomousKnight** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.